Hiller’s Pine Haven Resort & Vacation Homes

-5. No matter how you book, consider an extra layer travel insurance from services like insuremytrip.com.
+5. Consider an extra layer of travel insurance from services like insuremytrip.com.

 If you ever get scammed by third-party booking websites, file a complaint here: https://www.ftccomplaintassistant.gov/#nb

-If an owner or manager asks you to pay through a third-party booking website, report it to us.
-You’re either going to pay additional fees or send your money to a thief.
+If an owner or manager asks you to pay through a third-party booking website (instead of direct), report it to us.
+You’re going to pay additional fees and possibly be sending your money to a scammer.

 • Scammers hijack the email accounts of property owners on third-party vacation rental booking websites.